PDF-XChange Viewer, a further review

 The Attachment tool format bar

-offers a choice of attachment icon (see left).
+offers a choice of attachment icon (see right).
 When you

 click on the PDF, it opens file explorer and lets you